julzaza/wildwitchherbs/_posts/2026-04-18-herbs-for-inhalation-folk-magic.md

 Lobelia was used deliberately, often in very small amounts, and often under guidance.

 It is not a general use herb.
 It is a plant that makes it clear that some forms of inhalation were never meant for casual hands.

 ---

-## What These Plants Were Actually For

-If you strip away modern reinterpretation, a pattern appears.

-These herbs were not used to relax at the end of the day.

-They were used when something had to shift.

-- Before trance
-- Before speaking to the dead
-- Before divination
-- During grief when the boundary between living and dead felt thin
-- At moments where ordinary awareness was not enough

-Inhalation was one of several ways to cross that line.
-Not the most common, and not the safest.

-But it existed.

----